My Computer Tips

 Added: 26th of December 2015

-ufw uncomplicated Firewall is the default Firewall in Ubuntu and Ubuntu based distributions.
-You will find that ufw is not enabled by default when you start your start your distribution so we need to enable it via the terminal.
+ufw is not enabled by default when you start your distribution, so you need to enable it via the terminal.

 To enable ufw, open your terminal and enter the following command